 In addition to that, the Loop backpack also features two pairs of compression straps on the bottom front.
 You can use these to attach extra gear to the backpack (like a sleeping pad), or just to stabilize the load even further.
 Plus, there’s even a carabiner attachment point on the front panel, which lets you carry even more bulky gear.

 The backpanel and S-shaped shoulder straps feature thick padding for excellent carrying comfort, but only in mild weather.
 There’s no breathable mesh on the backpanel to ensure that you won’t sweat when it gets really hot outside, and that’s pretty much the only downside of the backpack.

-It is also worth noting that the main compartment of the backpack has multiple internal pockets and sleeve, including dedicated storage for a tablet.
+It is also worth noting that the main compartment of the backpack has multiple internal pockets and sleeves, including dedicated storage for a tablet.
 It does not have a laptop sleeve, but it is roomy enough to fit a laptop inside one of the two larger compartments.

 And it is a comfortable backpack to wear for long periods of time.
 The backpanel is padded, and you can’t actually feel any of the items inside poking you in the back.
 In addition to that, it features a hip belt and a sternum strap that transfer the load of the bag onto your hips, for even better comfort.
 But it lacks breathable mesh, so you might get a bit sweaty when it is very hot outside.

 This is a three-day tactical backpack with a maximum capacity of 64 liters.
 That is the capacity of the expanded backpack; the non-expanded capacity of the pack is 39 liters, which is still plenty for short trips and overnight stays.